HVAC Career & Training Information

 The typical salary depends on many factors such as the type of job, employer location, level of experience, and whether or not a union is involved.
 When it comes to HVAC, salary is usually implemented in the form of hourly wages.
 Generally, wages will increase gradually based on skill-level, knowledge, and experience.

-Based on national estimates, yearly wages break down this way: *
+Based on Occupational Employment Statistics program estimates, yearly wages break down this way:

-For HVAC professionals, the highest-paying trades jobs can generally be found in the District of Columbia, Alaska, Hawaii, Illinois, and Connecticut.
-Those five regions all have average HVAC salaries above $60,000.*
+For HVAC professionals, the highest-paying trades jobs can generally be found in the District of Columbia, Alaska, Connecticut, Hawaii, and Massachusetts.
+Those five regions all have average HVAC salaries above $59,000.

 Of course, average salaries can sometimes vary dramatically, even within the same city.
 Those who install and service commercial or industrial systems generally get paid the most.
 Unionized employers also tend to have much higher wages than non-unionized ones.
 However, you can expect a percentage of your wages from any union job to go toward paying for union fees, insurance, and other benefits.